Skip to main content

 Note

 Probably made in either London or Bristol.
-It would originally have stood on a larger deep circular dish to catch the liquid draining off the food, probably fish
+It would originally have stood on a larger deep circular dish to catch the liquid draining off the food, probably fish, judging by its decoration.

 Components of the work